XanaduAI/strawberryfields/doc/tutorials/tutorial_teleportation.rst

     the commutation relation :math:`[\x,\p]=i\hbar`.

-    Other conventions can also be chosen by setting the global variable :attr:`strawberryfields.hbar` at the beginning of a session.
+    Other conventions can also be chosen by setting the global variable :attr:`sf.hbar` at the beginning of a session.

     The value of :math:`\hbar` chosen modifies the application of the